-Representatives Connors, Abbarno, Christian, Wilcox, Ybarra, Cheney, Corry, Harris and Walsh spoke against the passage of the bill.
+Representatives Connors, Abbarno, error, Wilcox, Ybarra, Cheney, Corry, error and Walsh spoke against the passage of the bill

-The Speaker (Representative Orwall presiding) stated the question before the House to be the final passage of Engrossed Third Substitute House Bill No. 1433.
+The Speaker (Orwall presiding) stated the question before the House to be the final passage of Engrossed Third Substitute House Bill No. 1433.